Bang (American band): History

 The group was formed by drummer Tony Diorio, bassist/singer Frank Ferrara, and guitarist Frank Gilcken and released three albums on Capitol Records, scoring one minor hit single with "Questions", which reached number 90 on the Billboard Hot 100.
 They were strongly influenced by Black Sabbath, and are considered forerunners to the doom metal genre.

-The group briefly reformed in the early 2000s and recorded two more albums worth of music.
+The group briefly reformed in the early 2000s and recorded two more albums.

 In 2004, the concept album Death of a Country was released on CD and LP.
 This album was recorded in 1971 and was intended to be released as the band's first record, but was shelved by Capitol Records because they did not feel that putting out a "heavy concept album" as the band's debut would be commercially viable.
 Later that year, their self-titled sophomore record was released and became their official debut instead.

 On January 6, 2014, Bang announced their reunion.
 Original drummer and lyricist Tony Diorio continues to contribute lyrics, while Matt Calvarese performed drums live.